Moula Ali: History

+In 1954, the first open prison was opened at Moula Ali.
+It was later shifted to Cherlaplly.

 Overview

-The major neighbourhoods are Moula Ali hill, Kamala Nagar, A.S.
+The major neighbourhoods are Kamala Nagar, A.S.
 Rao Nagar, Anand Bagh, DAE Colony etc. Kushaiguda bus depot is also located close to Moula-Ali.
 A large housing project by Andhra Pradesh Housing Board was established in Moula Ali.
 This colony is now popularly called APHB colony.

 Industrial area

 Various industries are located in and around Moula Ali.
 The Nuclear Fuel Complex and ECIL are some of the prominent facilities located near Moula Ali.
 The Republic Forge Company Limited, owned by the state government was also located here, though it was declared bankrupt and shut down.
 Moula Ali is a major centre for Indian railways, with various facilities like the electric loco-shed located here.
-Hyderabad Chemicals and Fertilizers was established in Moula-Ali in 1942, but by 1982, the company was declared sick and sold off to a private company.
+Hyderabad Chemicals and Fertilisers was established in Moula-Ali in 1942, but by 1982, the company was declared sick and sold off to a private company.
 In 1961, Andhra Foundry and Machine Company Limited was established in Moula Ali.
 Moula-Ali Industrial Estate, with several small and medium scale industries, is located also here.

 A division of Union Carbide, manufacturing Eveready batteries is also located at Moula-Ali.
 HMT Bearings Ltd (formerly Indo-Nippon Precision Bearings Ltd) also has a division in Moula-Ali.
 A major training centre for Railway Protection Force, Indian Railways Institute for Signal and Telecommunication Engineering and the Zonal Training School (ZTS) of South Central Railway are also located at Moula Ali.